 Curb Weight: 2,809 lbs

-The first and the last affordable rear-wheel-drive Honda to ever exist — the S2000 is an icon.
+The first and the last affordable rear-wheel-drive Honda to ever exist — buying an S2000 is like buying an icon.
 It is the definition of precision and has all the right ingredients for a perfect roadster.

-There’s a huge amount of aftermarket support for S2K owners.
+There’s a huge amount of aftermarket modifications for Honda S2000’s.
 Expect to find tons of upgrades like coilovers, lowering springs, wheels, sway bars, seats, intake systems, turbos, superchargers, roll bars, and a whole lot more.

 Finding them in good condition is getting harder by the day though, so if you really want to buy one, waste no time and start looking.